retrography/data-management/outline.markdown

 Activities:

 - Setting up an AWS server if the group needs common space
+- Helping the groups start up
 - Discussing the project - Project mini-presentations (2-3 minutes pergroup).
 One slide needed.

 ***

 ### Session 16 - Feb.
 26

+Deliverables:

+- Exercise 2 due (Students who prefer to work on the exercise after their midterms, can return their solutions until Sunday, March 1.)

 Quiz 1